UT San Antonio Academic Innovation

 • Websites (main and subsidiary sites) and web-based processes (e.g., student registration portals, online application forms, learning management system).

-• Mobile applications, vendor, and publisher content used by UTSA as part of programs and services.
+• Mobile applications, vendor, and publisher content used by UT San Antonio as part of programs and services.

 Technical Standard